thaoshibe/BeautyGAN-PyTorch-reimplementation/README.md

 ##### Tensorboard Snapshot

 Tensorboard captured at **epoch 0**.
 The results are unpleasant at this time.
-Don't worry.
-To get the final model, I trained the model until epoch 200 (about 1 week in RTX 1080Ti)
+Don't worry 🔥.
+To get the final model, I trained the model until **epoch 200 (about ONE WEEEK** in RTX 1080Ti)

 | ![tensorboard_loss.png](./tensorboard_loss.png) |
 |:--:|
 | *Tensorboard Loss* |
 | ![tensorboard_images.png](./tensorboard_images.png) |
 | *Tensorboard Image*.
 First rows are fake images (results).
 Second are original images (inputs).
 Third are recycle images (reconstructed images)|

+---

+###### Acknowledgement

+This code is heavily based on [BeautyGAN - Offical Pytorch Implementation](https://github.com/wtjiang98/BeautyGAN_pytorch).
+Thanks `wtjiang98` so much to make his work available 🙏🙏🙏